Jamie Gittens: Borussia Dortmund

+Chelsea

+Gittens signed for Premier League club Chelsea on 5 July 2025 on a seven-year contract for a fee of £48.5 million, with £3.5 million to potentially be paid in add-ons.
+However, he was ineligible for the 2025 FIFA Club World Cup, having already featured in the tournament with Dortmund.
+He made his Premier League debut in a goalless draw with Crystal Palace on 17 August.
+On 29 October, he scored his first goal in a 4–3 away win over Wolverhampton Wanderers in the EFL Cup.

 International career

-Bynoe-Gittens has represented England at numerous youth levels.
-He is of Barbadian descent.
+Gittens has represented England at numerous youth levels.
+He is of Barbadian descent and is a dual citizen.

-On 17 June 2022, Bynoe-Gittens was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
-He made his U19 debut as an 80th minute substitute during England's opening game of the tournament, a 2–0 victory over Austria in Banská Bystrica, Slovakia.
+On 17 June 2022, Gittens was included in the England U19 squad for the 2022 UEFA European Under-19 Championship.
+He made his U19 debut as an 80th-minute substitute during England's opening game of the tournament, a 2–0 victory over Austria in Banská Bystrica, Slovakia.
 He made his first start at this age level in their next group game against Serbia and received praise for his performance in the semi-final against Italy.
-Bynoe-Gittens started in the final as England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.
+Gittens started in the final as England won the tournament with a 3–1 extra time victory over Israel on 1 July 2022.

+On 11 September 2023, Gittens made his England U21 debut as a substitute during a 3–0 2025 UEFA European Under-21 Championship qualification win away to Luxembourg.

+Personal life

+Gittens is the son of Michael Bynoe-Gittens, a Barbadian cricket player.
+Gittens holds both British and Barbadian citizenship.